MiteshPuthran/Reuters_2012-17_News_Headline_Analysis/README.md

 * This analysis consists of analyzing Reuters 6 million news headline data from 2012 to 2017, downloaded from Kaggle.
 This dataset can be found [here](https://www.kaggle.com/therohk/reuters-news-wire-archive/data).

-* The main idea is TOPIC-MODELLING, to find out how news headlines can be related and classified into different subgroups using LDA (Linear Discriminant Analysis) and applying t-SNE.
+* The main idea is TOPIC-MODELLING, to find out how news headlines can be related and classified into different subgroups using LDA (Latent Dirichlet Allocation) and applying t-SNE.

 ### Data Pre-processing